pachi81/GlucoDataHandler/README.md

 * Foreground: only if you have trouble with updating complications (also try deactivating Play Protect as this kills non Playstore apps)

 #### Complications
-There are several complications for the different types of wear os complications.
+There are several complications for the different types of wear os complications, which provides:
+* Glucose value (used also for range circle)
+* Delta value (per minute)
+* Rate (trend) as value, arrow and range (For range the watchface must support negative values!
+You can try if with the test complication.)

 **IMPORTANT:** Not all complications are fully supported by any watchface.
 For example the SHORT_TEXT type supports an icon, a text and a title, but the most watchfaces only show icon and text or text and title, but there are some, showing all 3 types in one.
 Also the RANGE_VALUE complication is handled different in each watchface.
 Some watchfaces supports negativ values for the range circle.
 To test, if your watchface supports negativ range values, you can use my *Test range complication ...* complication to verify it.